grezar/revolver/README.md

     - `name` - (Required) Workspace variable name.
     - `value` - (Required) Workspace variable value.
     - `category` - (Defaults to env) Workspace variable category. "env" or "terraform" is available. "env" corresponds to Environment variable, "terraform" corresponds to Terraform variable.
+    - `sensitive` - (Defaults to false) Whether or not to store workspace variable as a sensitive value.

 <a name="to-circleci"></a>
 ### To/CircleCI